thustorage/Sherman/README.md

 - `cp ../script/restartMemc.sh .`
 - configure `../memcached.conf`, where the 1st line is memcached IP, the 2nd is memcached port

-For each run:
+For each run with `kNodeCount` servers:
 - `./restartMemc.sh` (to initialize memcached server)
 - In each server, execute `./benchmark kNodeCount kReadRatio kThreadCount`

->  We emulate each server as one compute node and one memory node: In each server, as the compute node, we launch `kThreadCount` client threads; as the memory node, we launch one memory thread.
+>  We emulate each server as one compute node and one memory node: In each server, as the compute node, we launch `kThreadCount` client threads; as the memory node, we launch one memory thread. `kReadRatio` is the ratio of `get` operations.

 > In `./test/benchmark.cpp`, we can modify `kKeySpace` and `zipfan`, to generate different workloads.
 > In addition, we can open the macro `USE_CORO` to bind `kCoroCnt` coroutine on each client thread.